In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 The red color highlights that these tests failed.

-We have seen that In FitNesse the tests are executed by executing rows in a table.
+We have seen that in FitNesse the tests are executed by executing rows in a table.
 Hence to execute different kinds of tests (or I should say to test different kinds of methods), we would need to use different kinds of tables.
-We use the below Fixture/table styles most often:
+We use the below Fixtures/table styles most of the times:

 - Column Fixture – is most widely used (and is used in the above example).
-Here the rows of data represent different sets of input and its expected output.
+Here the rows of data represent different sets of inputs and their expected output.

 - Row Fixtures – It is used for testing queries which returns some set of values.